 It can be concluded that almost everything in our vicinity is nothing but a mixture.
 For example, the food we eat is a mixture of ingredients, the atmospheric air we breathe is a combination of gases and the fuel we use in locomotives is a heterogeneous mixture.

-The study of Mixture and its properties is a vast subject of research and plays an important role in various industries.
-For any further information regarding mixture and the properties associated with them visit Byju’s.
+The study of Mixtures and their properties is a vast subject of research and plays an important role in various industries.
+For any further information regarding mixture and the properties associated with them, visit BYJU’S.